mnsdojo/mlw/README.md

 ## Features

 - **Automatic Script Restart**: Automatically restarts your script when any watched file changes.
-- **Multi-Language Support**: Supports various programming languages (e.g., Python, JavaScript, Go, etc.) by recognizing file extensions.
+- **Multi-Language Support**: Supports various programming languages (e.g., Python, JavaScript, Go, C,etc.) by recognizing file extensions.
 - **Configurable**: Easily customizable via an `mwl.toml` configuration file.
 - **File Watcher**: Watches for file changes in specific directories and for specified file extensions.
 - **Customizable Watch Interval**: Adjust the interval at which files are checked for changes.